Dada 5000: Mixed martial arts career

-Harris' first fight was against Cedric James where he won by KO in less than 3 minutes of the first round.
+Early career

+Harris began a career in the MMA at age 32, fighting in back to back local Florida state bouts, with two wins.
+Harris made his debut against Cedric James at the fourth event of the Action Fight League based in Florida.
+Harris won by KO at less than 3 minutes of the first round.
+There was controversy, as James, who was a ground styled fighter and who had Harris in a submission, Harris got his arm free and threw strikes.
+Soon the ref came in and broke the men up, returning the fight to stand up, and Harris would batter James with a flurry of blows.

 Harris' next fight was against Tim Papp where he won by TKO in 50 seconds of the first round.
+In contrast to his first prior bout, Harris paced himself and focused on tactical attacks during this fight, even putting Papp into a guillotine choke, but released his opponent to go for a KO victory.

+In late 2011 Harris announced he would be fighting childhood friend turned bitter rival Kimbo Slice in January 2012 for the WFO MMA promotion heavyweight championship in Las Vegas, Nevada, reported by several MMA and combat news sites.
+The fight never materialized however, and Harris would not compete in MMA for nearly another five years.

-Bellator
+Bellator MMA

-Harris faced childhood friend turned bitter rival Kimbo Slice in a highly publicized match at Bellator 149.
+In 2016, Harris returned to mixed martial arts to make his Bellator MMA debut in the highly sought after, publicized match with Slice at Bellator 149.
 Midway through the first round both fighters would become fatigued, leading to a very uneventful fight.
 Harris was defeated by way of technical knock out during the waning moments of the third round.

 Having collapsed at the end of the bout, Harris was removed from the ring on a stretcher and immediately rushed to the hospital.
 He was later determined to have suffered the results of cardiac arrest, severe dehydration and kidney failure during the contest with Slice.
 Following two weeks of hospitalization, Harris was released on March 2, 2016.
-Bellator President Scott Coker stated after the bout that Dada 5000 would not be invited back to fight in Bellator.
+Bellator President Scott Coker stated after the bout that Dada 5000 would not be invited back to fight in Bellator, and thus was not re-signed past his one-fight deal against Slice.
 In March 2016, it was revealed that Slice had tested positive for nandrolone and an elevated testosterone to epitestosterone ratio (T/E ratio) in a pre-fight drug test.
 The result of the fight was overturned to a no contest.

+Slice soon died at age 42 some months after the bout, and Harris, despite their rivalry and remembering their one-time friendship, paid tribute to his fallen adversary on his Instagram page, citing him as somebody who "Showed the World that a guy from the Back yard circuit Can make it in Professional Sports and do the impossible".